-- Speaker handouts, resource materials, and publications - Interpreter or language translation services - Personal Care Attendants - Other accommodations as requested and deemed necessary for participation
+- Speaker handouts, resource materials, and publications - Interpreter or language translation services - Personal Care Attendants - Other accommodations as requested and deemed necessary for participation - CCDD is always payer of last resort

 PLEASE NOTE: The Partners program does not provide onsite childcare services.
 Family members are not permitted to stay at the hotel during the weekend training sessions unless a family member is serving as a personal assistant to a class member.